CityOfPhiladelphia/standards-docs/site-content/guidelines/content/punctuation-and-formatting.md

 {{% filter-item Ampersand %}}
-Use an “&” in labels, headings, and subheadings.
-Spell out the word “and” in prose, lists, and department or office titles.
+Unless it is part of an official name or title, spell out "and" when writing for the web.
 {{% /filter-item %}}

 {{% filter-item Block capitalization %}}